THE STORY OF THE 1930s YELLOW COACH AMERICAN DOUBLE-DECKERS

 In New York, the new buses quickly became a symbol of the city.
 Their length and size led them to being christened the Queen Marys, after the world’s largest liner, which had recently begun transatlantic services.
 Also painted green up to the waist and cream up to the roof, their side slogan was ‘See New York – The Wonder City’.

-They carried thousands of people past brand new skyscrapers like the Empire State Building and the Rockefeller Centre on Fifth Avenue, as well as up past Central Park and into Harlem.
+The southernly terminus of the double-deckers was Washington Square.
+They carried thousands of people past brand new skyscrapers like the Empire State Building and the Rockefeller Centre on Fifth Avenue, as well as up past Central Park and on to Harlem and Washington Heights.
 Although all their standard routes were in Manhattan, they did stray further afield, including carrying visitors to the 1940 World’s Fair in Queens.
 And they were certainly marketed at tourists; a 1940 Fifth Avenue Visitor’s Guide and map shows only pictures of these buses and recommends riding them as the best way to get “a general idea of the city”.

 It probably also ran in Chicago because CMC converted all 40 of its second batch of 720s to diesel-hydraulic in 1941, whereas only 25 FACCo examples were converted.